 - Speak clearly and loudly enough for all to hear.
 Do not speak in a monotone voice.
 Use inflection to emphasize your main points.

-- The disadvantages of presentations is that people cannot see the punctuation and this can lead to misunderstandings.
+- The disadvantage of presentations is that people cannot see the punctuation and this can lead to misunderstandings.
 An effective way of overcoming this problem is to pause at the time when there would normally be punctuation marks.

 - Learn the name of each participant as quickly as possible.
-Based upon the atmosphere you want to create, call them by their first names or by using Mr., Mrs., Miss, Ms.
+Based upon the atmosphere you want to create, call them by their first names or by using Mr., Mrs., Miss, or Ms.

 - Tell them what name and title you prefer to be called.

 - Listen intently to comments and opinions.
 By using a lateral thinking technique (adding to ideas rather than dismissing them), the audience will feel that their ideas, comments, and opinions are worthwhile.

 - Circulate around the room as you speak.
 This movement creates a physical closeness to the audience.

 - List and discuss your objectives at the beginning of the presentation.
 Let the audience know how your presentation fits in with their goals.
 Discuss some of the fears and apprehensions that both you and the audience might have.
 Tell them what they should expect of you and how you will contribute to their goals.

 - Vary your techniques (lecture, discussion, debate, films, slides, reading, etc.)